 Every product is independently reviewed and selected by our editors.
 If you buy something through our links, we may earn an affiliate commission at no extra cost to you.

 But how to clean Traeger grill grates exactly?
-Worry not as we have brought you the five exclusive methods so that you can use simple household objects to clean that fancy grill.
+Worry not as I have brought you the five exclusive methods so that you can use simple household objects to clean that fancy grill.
 Let’s dive in

 How To Clean Traeger Grill Grates After Use

-We understand it is difficult to clean your grill every time you use it.
+I understand it is difficult to clean your grill every time you use it.
 Especially after a long enjoyable day of flipping burgers with our friends in the backyard, we all want to fall back to our couch.

 However, with a bit of know-how, it does not really have to be difficult.
 You most likely already have all the things needed and the basics are mostly the same for all the methods.
 It’s just a matter of actually getting your hands dirty.